-- 9 Select the language of your choice, then click Next. - 10 Select the keyboard layout, then click Next. - 11 Read and accept the SUSE Linux Enterprise Server (SLES) 11 SP3 Software License Agreement. - 12 Read and accept the NetIQ Sentinel End User License Agreement. - 13 On the Hostname and Domain Name page, specify the hostname and domain name, then ensure that the Assign Hostname to Loopback IP option is selected. - 14 Select Next.
-The hostname configurations are saved. - 15 Do one of the following: - To use the current network connection settings, select Use the following configuration on the Network Configuration II page. - To change the network connection settings, select Change, then make the desired changes. - 16 Select Next.
-The network connection settings are saved. - 17 Set the time and date, click Next.
+- 4 Select the language of your choice, then click Next. - 5 Select the keyboard Configuration, then click Next. - 6 Read and accept the SUSE Enterprise Server Software License Agreement.
+Click Next - 7 Read and accept the NetIQ Sentinel End User License Agreement.
+Click Next - 8 On the Hostname and Domain Name page, specify the hostname and domain name.
+Deselect Assign Hostname to Loopback IP. - 9 Click Next. - 10 Choose one of the following connection settings options: - To use the current network connection settings, select Use the following configuration on the Network Configuration II page. - To change the network connection settings, click Change, then make the desired changes. - 11 Click Next. - 12 Set the Time and Date, then click Next.

 To change the NTP configuration after installation, use YaST from the appliance command line.
-You can use WebYast to change the time and date, but not the NTP configuration.
+You can use WebYast to change the time and date settings, but not the NTP configuration.